 Why SignalQL exists

-SignalQL is an open query language for behavioral product analytics.
-It is not owned by a single product and is designed for multi-implementation adoption around a shared standard model and compiler contract.
+SignalQL is an open query language for structured evidence retrieval.
+It is not owned by a single product and is designed for multi-implementation adoption around a shared standard contract between data systems and reasoning layers.

 Neutral positioning

-- signalql.org describes SignalQL as a portable language for analytics semantics: events, actors, time, and aggregation.
+- signalql.org describes SignalQL as a portable evidence layer: events, entities, relationships, and temporal change.

 - Vendors implement adapters and compilers; the community evolves the specification.

-- SQL remains the execution substrate in many deployments, but authors write SignalQL for clarity and safety.
+- SQL may remain an execution substrate, but authors write SignalQL for clarity, safety, and deterministic retrieval.

 Why not raw SQL?